mahidhar/pearc24_k8s_tutorial/README.md

-# Scientific Computing with Kubernetes
+# AI and Scientific Research Computing with Kubernetes

 An upcoming tutorial at PEARC24.
 To be presented by Mahidhar Tatineni and Dmitry Mishin.